-Gareth is a member of the firm's Corporate Governance Advisory Team, advising companies on a range of governance issues.
-His expertise includes advising on corporate reporting requirements, the Corporate Governance Code, continuing obligations under the Listing Rules and Market Abuse Regulation, company meetings and directors' duties.
+Gareth's expertise includes advising on corporate reporting requirements, the Corporate Governance Code, continuing obligations under the Listing Rules and Market Abuse Regulation, company meetings and directors' duties.
+He regularly advises a large number of listed companies on governance issues include Associated British Foods, British American Tobacco and PageGroup.

 A key part of Gareth's role is horizon-scanning, analysing new law and regulation to ensure that the firm's clients anticipate and remain at the forefront of corporate law and regulatory developments and practice.
 He focuses in particular on corporate governance issues, corporate reporting and matters relating to the Companies Act 2006.

-Prior to his current role, Gareth advised a variety of corporates and investment banks on a wide range of transactions including mergers and acquisitions, joint ventures and equity capital markets transactions.
+Prior to his current role, Gareth advised a variety of corporates and investment banks on a wide range of transactions including mergers and acquisitions, joint ventures and equity capital markets transactions which included advising:

 - TUI Travel on its £5.2 billion merger by scheme of arrangement with TUI AG to create one of the first German incorporated, LSE listed, FTSE companies